 - Pilot project gives both organizations a chance to build trust, streamline workflows, introduce new technologies, pick & match team members and test the overall compatibility of the newly augmented team.
 If your business model allows for a more exploratory approach, you might even want to select two strongest service providers and do A/B testing over 3-6 months.

-- Test recruitment is a variation of the example above, giving you an insight into the kind of competences, expertise and additional skills you might bring in your project development (without the obligation to sign the contract straight away).
-If you’re not convinced team augmentation can work in your case but don’t want to miss out on great talent (and competitive rates) either, test recruitment might help sandbox your HR ideas.
+- Test recruitment is a variation of the example above.
+It gives you an insight into the kind of competences, expertise and additional skills you might bring in your project development (without the obligation to sign the contract straight away).
+If you’re not convinced TA can work in your case but don’t want to miss out on great talent (and competitive rates) either, test recruitment might help sandbox your HR ideas.

 - Fine-tuned scoping + fixed price model helps pitching your staffing strategy to the Board.
 However, it calls for exceptional analytical and planning solutions to ensure both functional and non-functional requirements are crystal clear to all involved in development.

 Is the list above exhaustive?
 You bet… it’s not!
 Still, it might come in handy as a point of departure in negotiations and help assess the reliability factor when selecting prospective business partners.
 Both in life and business, fair-weather friends are the last thing you need.
 A well-calibrated reliability radar can help you not only steer clear of risky deals but also build diverse and motivated teams you can depend on.